-Currently, WFD is implementing a three-year programme entitled ‘Strengthening Democratic Mechanisms for Reform, Accountability and Dialogue’.
+WFD has just implemented a three-year programme entitled ‘Strengthening Democratic Mechanisms for Reform, Accountability and Dialogue’.

-The purpose of this Programme was to help MENA women parliamentarians to become more effective advocates for the rights of women and girls not to suffer violence through increased public debate, development of legislation offering better protection, improved parliamentary oversight, and stronger political leadership on a regional and national level.
+Our programme works to help women parliamentarians across the region to become more effective advocates for the rights of women and girls through increased public debate, the development of effective legislation, improved parliamentary oversight, and stronger political leadership on a regional and national level.

-Since 2013, WFD partnered with the Arab Institute for Parliamentary Training and Legislative Studies (AIPTLS) on two regional programmes aimed at supporting Women MPs in MENA and developing stronger links among policy makers.
-These have included several high-profile regional workshops on topical policy issues, trainings for parliamentary staff, and developing the capacity of women MPs.
+Between 2013 and 2015 WFD partnered with the Arab Institute for Parliamentary Training and Legislative Studies (AIPTLS) on regional programmes aimed at supporting women MPs in MENA and developing stronger links among policy makers.
+The programme included several high-profile regional workshops on topical policy issues, trainings for parliamentary staff, and developing the capacity of women MPs.

 The programme’ objective was to strengthen the capacities of women MPs in the MENA region and enhance the progression of legislative reforms that are relevant to women through:

 - Establishing and institutionalising a course delivered by the Arab Institute for Parliamentary Training and Legislative Studies (AIPTLS);